lars-derichter/ai-programming-students/slides.md

 Ask AI to:
 "Could you make a similar but different exercise that:

-- Uses the same ideas
+- Uses the same programming concepts
 - Has slightly different needs
-- Needs small changes
 - Helps me practice more?"

 ---